amriteshx1/memory-card/README.md

 # memory-card
-A React memory card game with randomized cards, score tracking, and images from an external API.
+A fun memory card game built with React, using hooks for state management and fetching images from an external API.
+Includes randomized cards, score tracking, and a best score system.🎮